ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 From a high level, several threads of work remove the need to run a Kubo node:

-- **Trustless Gateway**: a *subset* of [path-gateway](https://specs.ipfs.tech/http-gateways/trustless-gateway/#ref-path-gateway) that allows for light IPFS clients to retrieve both the CIDs bytes and verification metadata (the Merkle DAG), thereby allowing you to [verify its integrity without trusting the gateway](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval).
+- [**Trustless Gateway**](https://specs.ipfs.tech/http-gateways/trustless-gateway/): a *subset* of the [path-gateway](https://specs.ipfs.tech/http-gateways/path-gateway/) that allows for light IPFS clients to retrieve both the CIDs bytes and verification metadata (the Merkle DAG), thereby allowing you to [verify its integrity without trusting the gateway](https://docs.ipfs.tech/reference/http/gateway/#trustless-verifiable-retrieval).
-- [Delegated routing](https://docs.ipfs.tech/concepts/how-ipfs-works/#how-content-routing-works-in-ipfs): a mechanism for IPFS implementations to use for offloading content routing, peer routing, and naming to another server over HTTP.
+- [Delegated routing](https://docs.ipfs.tech/concepts/how-ipfs-works/#how-content-routing-works-in-ipfs): a mechanism for IPFS implementations to use for [offloading content routing, peer routing, and naming to another server over HTTP](https://specs.ipfs.tech/routing/http-routing-v1/).
 This allows browsers to skip traversing the DHT and opening many connections in the process.
 - [WebTransport](https://connectivity.libp2p.io/#webtransport): a new browser API to open persistent duplex connections from the browser in a similar fashion to WebSockets.
 But in contrast with WebSocket, [WebTransport supports self-signed certificates](https://connectivity.libp2p.io/#webtransport?tab=certificate-hashes), allowing its use in a p2p setting without reliance on certificate authorities.
 WebTransport support was also added to Kubo over a year ago, which in theory means that browsers should be able to connect to any arbitrary Kubo node even in a [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts).
 - WebRTC Direct: though WebRTC was designed for browser-to-browser, it can also be used for [browser-to-server connectivity](https://connectivity.libp2p.io/#webrtc?tab=browser-to-standalone-node) without trusted TLS certificates (see [spec](https://github.com/libp2p/specs/blob/master/webrtc/webrtc-direct.md)).
 This is useful in browsers like Safari and Firefox where WebTransport might not be available (as of Q1 2024).
 - [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API): a browser API that allows, among other things, intercepting network requests in web applications for either caching or providing offline functionality.
 Service workers can be used to implement a caching and verification layer by intercepting HTTP requests to IPFS gateways in existing apps that already use IPFS gateways without verifying.